Dan Walker (politician): Governor of Illinois

 In 1976, Walker was defeated in the Democratic primary, losing to Illinois Secretary of State Michael Howlett, the candidate supported by Mayor Daley, by a 54% to 46% margin.
-In the general election, Howlett was overwhelmingly defeated by James R. Thompson.
+In the general election, Howlett was overwhelmingly defeated by former United States Attorney James R. Thompson.
 A Democrat would not serve as governor of the state for the next 26 years, when Rod Blagojevich was elected in 2002.